NaPiZip/CI-with-Jenkins-and-Docker-for-cpp/README.md

   ```
   $ docker build . -t jenkins
   ```
-3. Run the Jenkins docker image:
+3. Run the Jenkins Docker image, for a description of the arguments see [here](https://jenkins.io/doc/tutorials/build-a-java-app-with-maven/#on-macos-and-linux):
   ```
   $ docker run \
     -u jenkins \